 Is your Mercedes-Benz battery dead?
 Do the lights turn on at all?
-Click…Click..Click..is all you hear when you try to start your Mercedes-Benz?
+Click…Click…Click.. is all you hear when you try to start your Mercedes-Benz?
 The problem is frequently a dead battery.
-Improper jump starting a Mercedes-Benz can cause electrical or control unit problems which can become expensive repairs.
-In this guide, we will show you different methods that you can safely jump start your car and get back on the road.
+Improper jump-starting a Mercedes-Benz can cause electrical or control unit problems which can become expensive repairs.
+In this guide, we will show you different methods by that you can safely jump-start your car and get back on the road.
 You have three options to get your car running again.
 When the battery is completely dead, you will know as nothing on the car turns on.
-The battery could be partially discharged in which case you will hear the clicking as shown in the video clip.
+The battery could be partially discharged, so you will hear the clicking, as shown in the video clip.

 When the battery is completely dead, you will know as nothing on the car turns on.
-The battery could be partially discharged in which case you will hear a CLICK..
-CLICK..
-CLICK.. as you try to start your Mercedes-Benz.
+The battery could be partially discharged so that you will hear a CLICK… CLICK… CLICK.. as you try to start your Mercedes-Benz.

 Here are your options on how to get the car running again.

-If you need to get back on the road quick, you can start the car using jumper cables.
+If you need to return to the road quickly, you can start the car using jumper cables.
 The problem with this method is that if the battery is completely dead, jump starting can shorten the life or even damage the battery.
-It can also cause electronics components in the car to malfunction and trigger under voltage fault codes for the control units in your Mercedes-Benz.
-The best option would be to use a battery charger if that is possible.
-It will take longer, but you will be able to save the battery and not damage the electronics on your car.
+It can also cause electronic components in the car to malfunction and trigger under voltage fault codes for the control units in your Mercedes-Benz.
+The best option is to use a battery charger if possible.
+It will take longer, but you can save the battery and not damage your car’s electronics.